 Besides web series, movies and TV shows, Netflix is a large repository of documentaries.
-To make something easier for you, here are ten best documentary films that you can check out on Netflix.
+To make things easier for you, here are ten best documentary films that you can check out on Netflix.

-Based on the notorious Fyre Festival, which never happened, this documentary examines the happenings that led up to the disastrous weekend of the Fyre Festival.
+Revolving around the notorious Fyre Festival, this documentary examines the events leading up to the disastrous weekend of the luxury music festival.
 The organisers, the locals who were hired and those who ended up at the venue without any tents, food or water share their side of the story in FYRE: The Greatest Party that Never Happened.